olliebdev/media-embed-bot/README.md

 # Media Embed Bot

-Automatically embeds Twitter / X, Reddit & TikTok media in Discord.
+Automatically embeds:
+- Twitter / X
+- Reddit
+- Instagram
+into discord chat

+>requires webhook perms as it creates a webhook to "fake" looking like the user posted it.

 ## Installation